PetrCala/Diploma-Thesis/README.md

 * `source_master_thesis_cala.R` -> Source script with all the functions.
 This script is not meant to be ran.
 Virtaully any function called from the main script is located here.
 Every function (hopefully) has a docstring explaining its *functionality* (pun intended).
 Navigate the script using function names.
 * `script_runner_master_thesis_cala.R` -> Script for running the code in an aesthetic way.
 Calls the main script using the `source` command, which omits redundant code.
 This script is most useful when working with RStudio.
 When working with a terminal, calling this script is exactly the same as calling the main script.
 * `README.md` -> This README file.
-* `user_parameters.yaml` -> Script customizable parameters.
-Modify this file by opening it using any text editor, such as `Notepad`.
-Alternatively, you may want to edit this file using fancier text editors, such as [Sublime Text](https://www.sublimetext.com/docs/vintage.html), or [VIM](https://www.vim.org/).

-Running the main script (directly or using the script runner) will also create these temporary folders:
+Running the main script (directly or using the script runner) will also create these temporary folders/files:
 * `_cache/` -> Temporary cache files will be stored here.
+* `user_parameters.yaml` -> File with customizable parameters.
+See `resources/user_parameters_model.yaml` for explanation of how to use.

 Furthermore, the existence of all folders will be verified.
 Note that some do not appear in the repository, as there is nothing to distribute within these folders.
 All results (along with the folders) will be created and updated automatically.